 The devastating blow came about three months after their first meeting.
 For Mahhi, it was infinitely worse than having his leg blown off by the mine.
 Lucy had been found by a neighbour in her little room in the older condo, behind the cherry tree.
 She passed away next day.

 It took a week before Mahhi could make himself visit the Farmhouse.
 By then, The Farm Family had made the bench into a flower-filled memorial.
-Tears flowed down into Mahhi’s beard as he stood there.
+Tears flowed down into Mahhi’s beard as he stared at the memorial.
 He had stood unsteadily for he knew not how long until the security guard took his arm to lead him to one of the chairs that had been allowed by mall administration to be left against a shuttered window in front of the bench.

 Now, a month later, he contemplated the blossoming cherry tree.
 “They shimmer in the sun.
 Give their pollen to the bees.
 So soon they fall.
 Too soon they wrinkle, to join the dust of the earth.”
 He pulls at his whitening beard.
 “As do we.”

 He sees his reflection in the window.
 “Lucy, you saw my beard.
 I do not see my beard from my side of the eyes.
 I remember the mirror image of my face as it was for so many years before the beard.
 Before the pandemic.
-Every morning I scraped off the offending hair.
-But if it wasn’t for my beard, if it wasn’t for the virus, I would not have known you.”
+Every morning I scraped off the offending hair because that was tradition.
+But if it wasn’t for my beard, if it wasn’t for the virus, I would not have known your lovely wrinkled old face.
+Your smile creased the ages.
+I see you still, before me.”

 He focuses back onto the cherry tree.
 “You blossomed, pink and white, shining in the sun.
-Until you become wrinkled and dried into the dust that will nourish another tree.”
+Until you became wrinkled and dried into the dust that will nourish another tree.”
 A car drives under the cherry and kicks up the blossoms.
-He adds sadly, “If you are not paved over, or covered in the detritus of civilization.”
+He adds sadly, “If you are not paved over, or covered in the detritus of our so-called civilization.”

 Mahhi turns his head up to the clouds.
-“My face, her face, the faces of all those I knew, why?”
+“My face, her face, the faces of all those I knew, why do they not learn?”

-She will answer: Say not Why?
+His heart answers, She will tell me: Say not Why?
 Lucy will say: Plant, grow, put food on the table…